• RTC 2024 Logo

 • Sally Eggleston

 Sally is all about cancer!
 She has held many roles in nationally recognized oncology consulting and billing entities during her career.
 Her dedication to the radiation oncology industry has evolved from being a radiation therapist, an assistant professor, and a billing and coding consultant to a principle of an oncology billing company.
-The time spent in these clinical and administrative settings has provided her with a diverse oncology expertise, which now includes being a certified cancer coach.
+Time spent in these clinical and administrative settings has resulted in diverse oncology expertise, which now includes being a certified cancer coach.
 Her most cherished accomplishment is being a triple negative breast cancer survivor.

 Sally is a graduate of the University of Oklahoma, College of Allied Health and a registered radiation therapist.
-She also holds a master’s in business administration from Oklahoma Christian University, Oklahoma City, Oklahoma.
+She also holds a master’s in business administration from Oklahoma Christian University.

 Course